Yorkshire Map and Guide

 Bradford - A large city to the west of Leeds, Bradford is home to the University of Bradford.
 Bradford Map.

-Leeds - Huge city in the county of Yorkshire, Leeds developed as a Celtic settlement way back in the 5th century.
+Leeds - Seen right in the centre of the Yorkshire map above the huge city in the county of Yorkshire, Leeds developed as a Celtic settlement way back in the 5th century.
 Leeds Map.

 York - This fine historic walled city is one of Yorkshire's major tourist destinations.
 Walk the walls, visit York Minster or pop into one of the interesting museums, take your pick.
 York Map.